Research

 Linguistic Distance and the Gender Gap in Education

 This paper examines how linguistic distance between host and origin languages influences the gender gap in migrant children's education.
 Linguistic distance highlights an overlooked factor: girls’ advantage in early language learning.
-Using cross-country PISA data and an epidemiological approach, I find that greater linguistic distance improves language scores for first-generation migrant girls, with no effect on math scores.
-In contrast, using the more standard measure of cultural proximity in gender norms does not alter the gender gap for first-generation migrants but significantly disadvantages second-generation migrant girls in math.
-These findings show that while both linguistic distance and cultural gender norms reflect cultural proximity, they affect the academic gender gap of first- and second-generation migrant children differently.
+Using cross-country PISA data and an epidemiological approach, I show that the gender gap in reading and math test scores widens in favor of girls among fifteen-year-old migrants from countries with less similar languages to the host country.
+Linguistic distance does not have an impact on the gender gap for second-generation migrants born in the host country.
+In contrast, cultural proximity in gender norms poses a significant disadvantage for second-generation migrant girls in terms of both reading and math scores.
+While distances in linguistic and cultural gender norms both reflect cultural proximity, they affect the academic gender gap of first- and second-generation migrant children differently.